talkkonnect/talkkonnect/README.md

 I [Suvir Kumar](https://www.linkedin.com/in/suvir-kumar-51a1333b) created talKKonnect for fun.
 I missed the younger days making homebrew CB, HAM radios and talking to all those amazing people who taught me so much.

 Living in an apartment in the age of the internet with the itch to innovate drove me to create talKKonnect.
-I did it to learn programming so in no way am I a professional programmer.
+I did it to learn programming so in no way am I a professional programmer, however talkkonnect is very stable and production ready.

 I have tried to make the talKKonnect source code readable and stable to the best of my ability.
 Time permitting I will continue to work and learn from all those people who give feedback and show interest in using talkkonnect.